curl/everything-curl/usingcurl/proxies/type.md

 curl supports several different types of proxies.

-The default proxy type is HTTP so if you specify a proxy host name (or IP address) without a scheme part (the part that is often written as `http://`) curl goes with assuming it is an HTTP proxy.
+The default proxy type is HTTP so if you specify a proxy hostname (or IP address) without a scheme part (the part that is often written as `http://`) curl goes with assuming it is an HTTP proxy.